LieBtrau/esp32-web-radio/README.md

 Here you'll find the electronics design and firmware of a web radio based on the ESP32 microcontroller.

 ## Design goals
-* Use the enclosure of a cheap clone of the Tivolli Model One radio.
+* Use the enclosure of a "Tivolli Model One" lookalike radio.
 * Use the original speaker
 * USB powered
 * Easy to use : two knobs and a button